-Kathy M. Gannon is a Canadian journalist and news director of the Associated Press for Afghanistan and Pakistan.[1]
-Gannon was attacked and wounded while reporting from Afghanistan.[2][3][4]
+Kathy M. Gannon (born 1954) is a Canadian journalist and news director of the Associated Press for Afghanistan and Pakistan.[1]
+In 2014, Gannon was attacked and wounded while reporting from Afghanistan.[2][3][4]

 Her German colleague, Anja Niedringhaus, was mortally wounded.

-Gannon and Niedringhaus were in a convoy of journalists, reporting on the national elections, protected by elements of the Afghan National Army and Police.[2]
+On 14 April 2014, Gannon and AP photographer Anja Niedringhaus were in a convoy of journalists near Khost,[6] reporting on the national elections, protected by elements of the Afghan National Army and Police.[2]
 When the vehicles were stopped, one of the commanders, named Naqibullah, of the police contingent took his rifle, yelled "Allahu Akbar!", and fired into their vehicle at close range.[8]
-He then sat down and surrendered to his colleagues.
+He then sat down and surrendered to his colleagues.[citation needed] Gannon was rushed to a hospital in Khost, where she underwent an emergency operation which saved her life.[6][7]
+The attacker offered mixed explanations for his motive.
+He was found guilty by a court in July 2014 and set to be executed.[9]

 ^